LeoNatan/LNPopupController/README.md

 In your subclass, implement the `popupItemDidUpdate()` method to be notified of updates to the popup content view controller's item, or when a new popup content view controller is presented (with a new popup item).
 You must call the `super` implementation of this method.

 Finally, set the `customBarViewController` property of the popup bar object to an instance of your `LNPopupCustomBarViewController` subclass.
-This will change the bar style to `LNPopupBarStyle.custom`.
+This will automatically change the bar style to `LNPopupBar.Style.custom`.

 The included demo project includes two example custom popup bar scenes.